The Best Free Webcam Software for Windows 10

 Free

-If you use webcams for security, IP Camera Viewer enables you to monitor four of them simultaneously and supports over 2,000 different camera models from all the leading names, including stand-alone IP cameras and USB webcams.
-You can make per-camera adjustments to improve the picture, and if your camera supports it, you can also control pan, tilt, and zoom.
-However, the app doesn’t support recording: for that you’ll need the WebCam Monitor from the same provider, which costs £50.
+If you use webcams for security, IP Camera Viewer enables you to monitor four of them simultaneously and supports over 2,200 different camera models from all the leading names, including stand alone IP cameras and USB webcams.
+You can make per camera adjustments to improve the picture, and if your camera supports it, you can also control pan, tilt and zoom.
+The app also includes video recording, so you do not need a separate paid program for that feature.
+In version 4 the app improved stability with better CPU and memory use, added automatic detection for ONVIF cameras and expanded support with 19 new IP camera models.

 Pros: